 Art Funded by you

-Snow at Wharfdale II; Expanding Forms (Entrance) Touch Point Series No 1
+Snow at Wharfdale II and Expanding Forms (Touch Point Series) No. 1 Entrance

 These two paintings illustrate the development of the Scottish artist’s work over a 23-year period.
-The earlier painting shows the impact of American Abstract Expressionism on British artists in the 1950s.
-The later work shows a more minimalist approach to abstraction.
+Snow at Wharfedale II (1957) shows the impact of American Abstract Expressionism on British artists in the 1950s.
+Expanding Forms (Touch Point Series) No. 1 Entrance (1980) shows a more minimalist approach to abstraction.

 Both paintings now join three other works by the artist in the Pallant House Gallery collection.